 This code change proposal would apply to alterations and/or additions assuming a whole HVAC system is replaced and installed to trigger the requirements.
-Energy cost savings of existing buildings with new HVAC systems and a standard and proposed are not included in the Draft CASE Report at this time.

-Per-unit energy cost savings for newly constructed buildings and alterations that are realized over the 15-year period of analysis are presented in nominal dollars and 2023 dollars the following tables and additional tables by prototype are included in the appendix.
+Per-unit energy cost savings for newly constructed buildings and alterations that are realized over the 15-year period of analysis are presented in PV 2023 dollars the following tables and additional tables by prototype are included in the appendix and include data on both nominal dollars and PV 2023 dollars.

 The TDV methodology allows peak electricity savings to be valued more than electricity savings during non-peak periods.
-The Draft CASE Report includes a preliminary account of the peak TDV impact and would be further calculated for the Final CASE Report.